 With that in mind, let’s explore how you can stay on track with your marketing and sales goals for the long term!

 We’ve talked a lot about this, but it bears repeating.
-Content.
-Content.
-Content.
+Content is the heart of your marketing plans.
 Post on social media.
 Write blog posts regularly.
 Send emails regularly.
 All of this trains your followers to expect content from you.
 Don’t lapse on giving the public what they want.

 Content is the glue you’ll use to bind followers to your brand.
 All the initial contact may have been a result of a sale or a recommendation from someone you’re already connected with, or perhaps even in person signing or sales events.
 However you did it, you’ve got a list of social media followers and email addresses.
 You cannot allow this resource to go unused!
 Nor do you want to be posting on social media or email promotional content all the time.
 Email spam filters will start to absorb your correspondences, and social media users will begin scrolling past without reading or engaging with you.